Cezero/dnd_tools/packages/shared/docs/feature-system/documentation-validation-checklist.md

 - [ ] All field names and types match the actual Prisma schema
 - [ ] All relationships are correctly documented
 - [ ] All constraints and indexes are accurately described
-- [ ] No references to non-existent models (FeatureModifier, FeatureChoice, FeatureSpecialEffect, FeatureModifierCondition)
+- [ ] No references to non-existent models (all references use unified FeatureEntity approach)
 - [ ] FeatureEntity model is properly documented with all fields
 - [ ] FeatureEntityCondition model is properly documented
 - [ ] FeatureFormulaParams model is properly documented